oneapi-src/level-zero-spec/include/core/INTRO.md

 The affinity mask allows an application or tool to restrict which devices (and sub-devices) are visible to 3rd-party libraries or applications in another process, respectively.
 The affinity mask is specified via an environment variable as a string of hexadecimal values.
 The value is specific to system configuration; e.g., the number of devices and the number of sub-devices for each device.
+The value is specific to the order in which devices are reported by the driver; i.e., the first device maps to bit 0, the second device to bit 1, and so forth.
+The order of the devices reported by the driver can be forced to be consistent by setting the `ZE_ENABLE_SHARED_IN_DEVICE_ALLOC` environment variable.

 The following examples demonstrate proper usage:
 - "" (empty string) = disabled; i.e. all devices and sub-devices are reported.
 This is the default value.